Tuesday, November 26, 2024

 It is not just the claim of Lokman Noor Adam, but USM's Dr Azmil Muhammad Tayeb too saw the trend of UMNO voters casting for Perikatan to return to vote back UMNO.

 The non-Malay votes seemed in the bag for Pakatan.
-However a no show can turn things around as happened at the Penang by-election when UMNO voters gave their votes to Perikatan.
+However a no show can turn things around as happened at the Sungai Bakap by-election where a double effect to UMNO voters giving votes to Perikatan.

-To the non-Malay voters, what is said and done matters.
-Mind your words and actions.
+Mind the words and actions.
 They need to be treated equally and not be taken for granted.

-Seriously, Anwar need to get his young fledglings from PKR to buck up.
-The usefulness of fiery campaign speeches and deceptive propaganda ends upon attaining their place in government.
-After a while, past words will gets rewinded and reminded.
+On another aspect of youth, Anwar need to get his young fledglings from PKR to buck up and stop with the defensive excuses.
+The usefulness of fiery campaign speeches, formulaes and deceptive propaganda ends upon attaining their place in government.

 No comments: